 - Development charge rates have been established under the parameters and limitations of the DCA.
-The study provides the rationale and basis for the calculated rates. - A Town-wide average cost approach is used to calculate development charges for the general services of library, fire, parks and recreation, Services Related to a Highway: road operations, and development-related studies as well as for the Town-wide components of the engineered services of roads and stormwater management.
-This approach results in uniform charges levied throughout Georgina. - In addition, area-specific development charges are calculated for the recovery of certain engineered services roadworks, water and sewer that are required in specific service areas.
+The study provides the rationale and basis for the calculated rates. - A Town-wide average cost approach is used to calculate development charges for the 10-year general services of library, fire, parks and recreation, Services Related to a Highway: road operations, and development-related studies.
+For the purposes of this study, the Services Related to a Highway: Road Operations is illustrated as general service as it is based on a 10-year time horizon.
+As well, for the Town-wide components of the engineered services over a longer timeframe (to 2041) of roads and stormwater management.
+This approach results in uniform charges levied throughout Georgina. - In addition, area-specific development charges are calculated for the recovery of certain engineered services - roadworks, water and sewer - that are required in specific service areas.
 The area-specific approach more closely aligns costs and benefits for services with benefits that are more localized and can be identified.

-Area-Specific Development Forecast Long-Term Planning Period 2021- 2041 Growth Residential Population Growth in New Dwellings Sutton Keswick Sutton High Street Sewer Queensway East and West (Keswick) Non-Residential 5,148 16,139 2,101 2,907 Total Employment Sutton Keswick Sutton High Street Sewer Queensway East and West (Keswick) 630 9,049 - 225 Non-Residential Building Space (sq.m.)
-Sutton Keswick Sutton High Street Sewer Queensway East and West (Keswick) 46,118 662,122 - 9,000
+Area-Specific Development Forecast Long-Term Planning Period 2021-2041 Growth

+Residential

+Population Growth in New Dwellings Sutton 5,148

+Keswick 16,139

+Sutton High Street Sewer 2,101

+Remainder of Town 960

+Non-Residential

+Total Employment

+Sutton 630

+Keswick 9,049

+Sutton High Street Sewer -

+Remainder of Town 315

+Non-Residential Building Space (sq.m.)

+Sutton 46,118

+Keswick 662,122

+Sutton High Street Sewer -

+Remainder of Town 23,059

-FUNDING ENVELOPE BASED ON "NET" GROWTH I.
+I. FUNDING ENVELOPE BASED ON "NET" GROWTH

-- In accordance with the DCA, development charges have been calculated at a level no higher than the average service level provided in the Town over the ten-year period immediately preceding the preparation of the Background Study, on a service by service basis for general services. - The service levels are expressed as a dollar value per capita or a dollar value per capita plus employment of infrastructure value.
+- In accordance with the DCA, development charges have been calculated at a level no higher than the average service level provided in the Town over the ten-year period immediately preceding the preparation of the Background Study, on a service by service basis for applicable services. - The service levels are expressed as a dollar value per capita or a dollar value per capita plus employment of infrastructure value.
 This service level expression is a construct to meet the requirements of s.
-5(1) of the DCA and does not directly reflect the utilization of infrastructure or the way in which a municipality plans for services.

-The maximum permissible funding envelopes in the study are based on "net" population and employment growth.
+5(1) of the DCA and does not directly reflect the utilization of infrastructure or the way in which a municipality plans for services. - The maximum permissible funding envelopes in the study are based on "net" population and employment growth.